List of Soul Reapers in Bleach: Izuru Kira

 Izuru Kira (吉良 イヅル, Kira Izuru) (Note: romanized as "Iduru" in Bleach Official Character Book SOULs and other Japanese sources) is the lieutenant of Squad Three, formerly a member of squads Five and Four.
 He is a friend of Momo Hinamori and Renji Abarai from their days in the Soul Reaper academy, and the three often spend their free time together.
 Though loyal to his friends, Kira often places his duties as a lieutenant above them.
 He defends his captain-turned-traitor Gin from a grief-stricken Hinamori, and later calls himself a "monster" for having raised his sword against her.
 He subsequently comes to regret helping Gin defect from the Soul Society, and develops more of a depressed and pessimistic demeanor.
 During the Wandenreich invasion, Kira is mortally wounded by the Stern Ritter Bazz-B. However, he is revealed to have survived the attack and is later healed by Mayuri Kurotsuchi, allowing him to battle the multiple weakened bird cloned copies of Lille Barro's Vollständig.

 Kira's zanpakutō is Wabisuke (侘助).
 The shikai command is "raise your head" (面を上げろ, omote o agero).
 When released, Wabisuke straightens and its blade forms a three-sided square, becoming an angular hook.
 It has the ability to double the weight of whatever it strikes.
 The effect is cumulative, so each successive hit exponentially increases the weight of the target.
 After seven or eight blocked attacks, his opponents are unable to lift their own swords or even move their body, leaving them on the ground with their head bowed as though asking forgiveness.
 At this point Wabisukes released form, a blade bent into a squared hook, comes into play, as it is used to decapitate the kneeling opponent, thus denying them forgiveness.

-He is voiced by Takahiro Sakurai in the Japanese version of the anime and by Grant George in the English dub.
+He is voiced by Takahiro Sakurai in the original Japanese version of the anime and by Grant George in the English dub.